 Dr Theresa Harada is a Research Fellow at The Australian Centre for Culture, Environment, Society and Space at the University of Wollongong, Australia.
 She is an experienced ethnographer with expertise in audio and audio-visual research methods, mobile methods and experimental research methods.
 Her research focus has been around everyday practices of energy use, mobility, and sustainable transport.

-Martin Heng, Accessible Travel Manager & Editorial Adviser, Lonely Plant
+Martin Heng, Formerly – Accessible Travel Manager & Editorial Adviser, Lonely Plant

 Born in the UK, Martin Heng gained a BA and MA in English literature from Cambridge University before embarking on a career as an editor in 1985.
 He recently completed an MA in Communications at RMIT University in Melbourne.
 He left England in 1987 and lived, worked and travelled on four continents before migrating to Australia to start a family.
 He has worked for Lonely Planet since 1999 in numerous roles, including seven years as Editorial Manager.
 A road accident in 2010 left him a quadriplegic.
-He is currently Lonely Planet’s Accessible Travel Manager & Editorial Adviser, a role he has held since 2013.
+Most recently he was Lonely Planet’s Accessible Travel Manager & Editorial Adviser, a role he held since 2013.
 He has published a number of accessible travel titles, including a guide to Rio de Janeiro that was supplied to all athletes participating in the 2016 Paralympics.
 He also maintains the world’s largest collection of Accessible Travel Online Resources.
 His most recent publication is an Accessible Travel Phrasebook, featuring disability-specific words and phrases in 35 languages.
 Since 2014, he has become a regular speaker and moderator at conferences in Australia and overseas, including several UNWTO events, as well as a speaker and facilitator at local accessible tourism events.
 For the last three years he has served as chair of the board of IDEAS, a NSW-based nonprofit providing information to and advocacy services for the disability communities throughout Australia.
 He was appointed to the Victorian Disability Advisory Council in October 2019.
 He is also a founding member and on the steering committee of the Melbourne-based Spinal Cord Injury Network of Professionals.